Journeyman Blacksmithing Skills, Calibrate Yourself

 Pete at the anvil (62K)

-I recently got out a copy (this list was put together by the Appalachian Area Blacksmiths, I think) and scored myself in all the categories.
+I recently got out a copy of the Blacksmith Journeyman Skill Set and scored myself in all the categories.
 I figured that a full fledged blacksmith expecting top dollar for his or her skills, ought to rate "A" in every category, as far as ability to perform and demonstrate that skill or skill set.

-After working my way down the list, (making my A to E entries on the left side of that page), I had developed a basic personal blacksmithing skill inventory in my hands.
-I could see exactly where I needed to work.
+After working my way down the list, (making my A to E entries on the left side of that page), I had developed a basic personal blacksmithing skill inventory.
+I could see exactly where I needed to work to improve.

 Okay, so now I know what I can and can't do, but any employer would ALSO want these things done rapidly, productively AND with accuracy.